MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 * Lambe, Lawrence M. 1904.
 On the squamoso-parietal crest of the horned dinosaurs _Centrosaurus apertus_ and _Monoclonius canadensis_ from the Cretaceous of Alberta. _Transactions of the Royal Society of Canada_, series 2, **10**:1-9.
 * Lull, Richard S. 1911.
 The Reptilia of the Arundel Formation. pages 171-211 in:_Maryland Geological Survey Lower Cretaceous Volume_.
 * Maier, Gerhard.
 2003. _African Dinosaurs Unearthed: The Tendaguru Expeditions_.
 Indiana University Press, Bloomington and Indianapolis.
 380 pages.
+* Mannion, Philip D., Paul Upchurch, Daniela Schwarz and Oliver Wings.
+2019.
+Taxonomic affinities of the putative titanosaurs from the Late Jurassic Tendaguru Formation of Tanzania: phylogenetic and biogeographic implications for eusauropod dinosaur evolution. _Zoological Journal of the Linnean Society_ **185**:784–909.
 * Marsh, Othniel C. 1890.
 Description of new dinosaurian reptiles. _American Journal of Science_, Series 3 **39**:81-86.
 * Marsh, Othniel C. 1894.
 The typical Ornithopoda of the American Jurassic. _American Journal of Science_, Series 3 **48**:85-90.